OguzhanAndic/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+Answer: The reason i had to change the order is to make sure that when we unistall the nginx it would not be acitve, becuase it could cause a conflict under the installment, so it is safer to stop the nginx porcess befor uninstalling.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+Answer: the name: parameter should allways describe what the task actually does. each task might do diffrent things and it is crucial that the name parameter gives som typ of information about what the task is about to do, so that the next devoleper dont have to spend unnecessary trying to figure out what each task does.